cchudzicki-ocw-testing/20.109-spring-2010/content/pages/assignments/module-1-assignment-rna-engineering-laboratory-report.md

 {{< anchor "Evaluation" >}}{{< /anchor >}}Evaluation
 ----------------------------------------------------

-The full descriptive rubric for lab reports can be found on the [guidelines for writing up your research]({{< baseurl >}}/pages/assignments/guidelines-for-writing-up-your-research#Evaluation).
+The full descriptive rubric for lab reports can be found on the {{< resource_link 4475e656-793c-6dff-b84a-59b0ac66adb2 "guidelines for writing up your research" "#Evaluation" >}}.
 The weighting for Module 1 is as follows:

 {{< tableopen >}}
 {{< theadopen >}}